nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 - identifier - uniquely identifies this condition (UUIDs)
 - clinicalStatus - 	active, recurrence, inactive, remission, resolved etc
 - category - for eDischarge this will normally be encounter-diagnosis
-- Severity - subjective severity of condition
+- severity - subjective severity of condition
 - code - identification of the condition, problem or diagnosis
 - bodySite - anatomical location, if relevant
 - subject - the patient